EikaGruppen/A-Golang-CLI-to-rule-them-all/golang-cli.md

 ```

 - Store tokens _safely_ till expiry
-- Make auth more convenient _and_ safe with OS keychain
+- Make auth more convenient _and_ safer with OS keychain
 - Local machine and/or build server